iemilov/caafs-platform/README.md

 see example here: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-csharp-file-upload

+**Step 9 get connection string for IoT Hub** - you will need this connection string for the application settings.

+Find the connection string: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-node-device-management-get-started

 #### 4. Azure Cosmos DB - https://docs.microsoft.com/en-us/azure/cosmos-db/create-sql-api-nodejs

 You can create this database using the description in the provided link.
 Comapared to the example you should choose mongo DB as API and not SQL.